 - How can effective Cash Flow Forecasting drive our business success?

 - Is our current Cash Flow process ready to grow and change with our business?

 - How much time do we spend on our current process?

 - Are we still using Excel to manually manage our Cash Flow Forecasting and is there a modern tool that can help?

 As you know for Cash Flow Forecasting, effective planning is critical when trying to keep up with cash obligations and changes in your daily operations.
 Long, manual reporting cycles can leave you well behind the competition as well as the demands of your customers, whose loyalty you don’t want to compromise.
 Effective Cash Flow Forecasting allows internal and external stakeholders to achieve their objectives in planning and allocating resources.

-Cash Flow for COVID-19
+Cash Flow for Recession

-Given the importance of Cash Flow forecasting during the pandemic, companies must evaluate their cash flow requirements, develop appropriate actions for various scenarios, and assess potential risks to their customer base and supplier network.
+Given the importance of Cash Flow forecasting during the recession, companies must evaluate their cash flow requirements, develop appropriate actions for various scenarios, and assess potential risks to their customer base and supplier network.

 Some questions organizations should ask themselves are:

 - What portions of the business have been impacted by the recession?